albenoit/DeepLearningTools/examples/federated/README.md

 # How to launch demo
 ## First start the centralized parameter server:
-rely on the start_federated_server.py placed at the root folder to satrt the server:
+rely on the start_federated_server.py placed at the root folder to start the server:

 ### train from scrath:
 singularity run /path/to/singularity/container/tf2_addons.sif start_federated_server.py --usersettings examples/federated/mysettings_curve_fitting.py